Some general opinions related to software development. Not trying to logically deduce any of these. I've just grown to found them true over the years.

 Object-orientation generally sucks.
 Its antithesis is aspect-orientation and it works.
 Helper classes / modules are a code smell.
 They probably exist because the implementation of an aspect is scattered across the program source (across multiple datatypes).

-If you can get away without materializing a concept (for example, using programming language constructs), that's probably a good idea.
-Concepts, abstractions and taxonomies break easily.
+If you can get away without materializing a concept in code, that's probably a good idea.
+Abstractions and taxonomies break easily.
 Large programs have many of these.
 Example: Metadata/Data, Objects/data-and-procedures, Complicated type systems/primitive machine types.
 Be aware of the cost of unwrapping concepts for other parts of the program where they don't fit.
 Example suggestions for minimizing that cost: Build OOP classes only as proxies to procedural code.
 Don't physically separate Data/Metadata (consider the great success of Unix filesystem files.
 They have (almost) no separate metadata.
 Instead such questions are delegated to individual file formats and implementations).